dennis-ng/taxi-analytics/README.md

 >`npm test`

 ![mocha results](./screenshots/npm_test_example.png)

+## Creation of aggregated table
+In the `.credentials folder`, I have included a service account user that has access to the table that I have already created to store the aggregated results.
+If you would like to run the aggregation queries on your own account, please replace the json file in the `.credentials` folder, and update the `.env` file included.
+After updating the env, you can run

+>`docker run -e CI=true --rm taxi-analytics npm run migrations`

+if you used the `install.sh` or

+>`npm run migrations`

+if you installed through npm, to create the table and run the aggregation queries.
+The queries are written using the node.js bigquery api.
+You can view the queries in `bigquery-migrations.js`.

 ## Uninstalling
 The docker container is set to be persistent and ran with `'restart=always'`.
 To remove it: